Knin: Climate

+Since records began in 1949, the highest temperature recorded at the local weather station at an elevation of 255 m was 42.3 C, on 10 August 2017.
+The coldest temperature was -18.4 C, on 17 February 1956.

 Demographics

 According to 2021 census data, the population in Knin municipality was 11,755 and in town proper 8,317.
-29,8% of population is of the age of 60 or older, while 18,6% of population is 20 or younger.
+29.8% of population is of the age of 60 or older, while 18.6% of population is 20 or younger.
 Croatian Bureau of Statistics estimated the population of Knin municipality on 31 December 2020 to stand at 11,286.
 This represents a steep decline: ten years earlier, in the 2011 census, Knin municipality had a population of 15,388, while Knin (town, proper) had a population of 10,493.
 In the 2001 census, the population of Knin was 15,190 (whole municipality) with 11,128 in town proper.
 Ethnically, Croats formed the majority with 76.45% while the population share of Serbs stood at 20.8%.

 Knin has recently seen a steep population decline, not least due to high emigration rates, especially since Croatia joined the EU in 2013 and its citizens consequently face few to no work and immigration restrictions.
 Elementary school student population in Knin (ages 6 to 14) has sharply declined by 29% between 2013 and 2019.
 Knin's population is also in more flux than that of other Croatian cities given that it has a major refugee problem: both with a large number of Croats from neighbouring Bosnia-Herzegovina who immigrated there post-1995 and Serbs from Knin who are still refugees in Bosnia-Herzegovina or Serbia.
 Immigrant Croats form the majority in the city with only a scattered Serb presence in the surrounding villages.